stat6250-s17/course-questions-wiki/README.md

 Question (kveng-stat6250): Since we only need 8 out 10 to earn the reading for breadth achievement, will students who complete 10 out of the 10 weekly forum posts get some sort of extra credit?
 Question (meisenbach-stat6250): Why are we using our name as the subject for the new thread?
 Answer (meisenbach-stat6250): Because it allows the instructor to automate grading and provides practice following directions (response from instructor via Slack direct message)
-+- Question (yzhu12-stat6250): Is it fine for students to skip the setup quiz since there are still nine quizzes left for them to earn a reading for depth achievement in the course?
+Question (yzhu12-stat6250): Is it fine for students to skip the setup quiz since there are still nine quizzes left for them to earn a reading for depth achievement in the course?
- +-Answer (yzhu12-stat6250): No, although the setup quiz does not have a grade scale, it's an important step included in the initial setup, which aligns with CLO1.
+Answer (yzhu12-stat6250): No, although the setup quiz does not have a grade scale, it's an important step included in the initial setup, which aligns with CLO1.

   [Course Structure Quiz, Problem 3]